 - Initiation rituals (see Hazing).

-Sexual Harassment: Sexual harassment is any unwelcome sexual advance, request for sexual favors or any verbal, physical or suggestive misconduct of a sexual nature.
+SEXUAL HARASSMENT AND MISCONDUCT: Sexual harassment and misconduct is any unwelcome sexual advance, fondling or unwanted touching, request for sexual favors or any verbal, physical or suggestive misconduct of a sexual nature.
 This type of behavior may be between students or between a student and any adult member of the Academy community.
-This type of harassment may include but is not limited to the following:
+This type of harassment and misconduct may include but is not limited to the following:

 - Unwelcome, offensive and unnecessary touching.